gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 [View the complete guide of Docker volume usage](https://docs.docker.com/userguide/dockervolumes/).

-Let's use some examples to explain how it work (assuming you have a working runner).
+The following examples show how to specify volumes in the `[runners.docker]` section.

-#### Example 1: adding a data volume
+#### Example 1: Add a data volume

-A data volume is a specially-designated directory within one or more containers that bypasses the Union File System.
+A data volume is a specially-designated directory in one or more containers that bypasses the Union File System.
 Data volumes are designed to persist data, independent of the container's life cycle.